DavinderPRO/chat-app-socketio/README.md

 **Description**

-This is a simple chat room.
-You can use this to learn Socket.IO for chats or as a base for developing your app.
+This is a simple chat room application, like yahoo messenger days, It uses Socket.IO for sharing real-time chat.
 **Setup**
 ```
 //Clone the application